 The Council has introduced pay on foot to a majority of our car parks in Chester which has reduced the number of off street PCNs being issued.
 This enables our CEOs to be on street issuing to vehicles causing road safety problems rather than having to patrol car parks checking pay and display tickets.

 PCNs by street:

-Below shows the top 10 streets and 10 car parks where PCNs have been issued.
+Below shows the top 10 locations where PCNs have been issued.
 These include car parks, residential parking and various zones for on-street parking.